MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 ## Installation options

 Hyper-converged deployments can be done using a Nano Server, Server Core, or Server with Desktop Experience installation of Windows Server 2016.
-Nano Server is a new install type for Windows Server 2016, see [Getting Started with Nano Server](../../get-started/Getting-Started-with-Nano-Server.md) for more information on the advantages of using Nano Server and deploying and managing Nano server.
+Nano Server is a new installation option for Windows Server 2016, see [Getting Started with Nano Server](../../get-started/Getting-Started-with-Nano-Server.md) for more information on the advantages of using Nano Server and deploying and managing Nano server.

 This guide focuses on deploying hyper-converged systems using the Server Core installation option.